 California is one of the few tort states still in existence.
 Unlike “No Fault” law, our laws dictate that someone must be determined liable in a crash – and the at-fault party must pay for accident-related damages.
 Therefore, insurance companies and legal defense teams will fight to prove the victim is at fault in some way to escape liability.
-That’s why if you or a loved one were hurt in a motorcycle accident, you still need an experienced motorcycle accident attorney to represent your case.
+That’s why if you or a loved one were hurt in a motorcycle accident, you still need an experienced motorcycle accident attorney in Los Angeles to represent your case.

 The Salamati Law Firm offers free consultations for Los Angeles accident victims at (213) 817-8888.